 Periscope Data (www.periscopedata.com)

 While Periscope Data may have started more as a tool for data analysts to use inside the business, it certainly hasn't remained that way.
-More recent releases have included features that make the platform worth serious consideration for data product teams.
+More recent releases have included features such as an analytic buider for non-SQL experts that make the platform worth serious consideration for data product teams.
 Periscope is an interesting hybrid of visual dashboard design blended with SQL query construction that allows teams to see exactly what's happening with the data.
 Periscope was a subject of one of our “Vendors You Should Know” reviews recently.
+NOTE: Periscope Data was recently acquired by Sisense (who asked not to be included here) and will be removed from this list in future versions.

 Qlik has been a major player in the analytic space for many years now and they offer embedded analytics as well as enterprise capabilities.
 Although I’ve seen large Qlik deployments of enterprise analytics, I can’t speak to their embedded capabilities.

 Tableau is possibly the best known platform in the analytics space, but most people think of them as a desktop analysis tool.
 In fact, Tableau has offered embedded analytic capabilities for several years now.
-I don’t feel that their management ecosystems is quite as robust as some other solutions, but the visualizations are stunning.
+I don’t feel that their management ecosystems (tools for deploying, maintaning, and managing a deployed analytic app) is quite as robust as some other solutions, but the visualizations are stunning.
+Note: on June 10, 2019 Tableau announced its acquisition by Salesforce.